ministryofjustice/et-full-system/README.md

 ## Submodules Warning

+If you are just running this and not making changes - you don't need to concern yourself with this section.

 If you haven't used submodules before, its worth studying the docs a little (https://git-scm.com/docs/git-submodule) so that you don't get yourself and others in a mess.